wolfram77/arduino-plant-watering/README.md

-# arduino-plant-watering
-A small plant watering system for 5 pots connected with push fit pipes in the bathroom.
+A small plant watering system for 5 pots connected with push fit pipes in my bathroom.